3-time Olympian (2008, 2012, 2016)

-Although she missed the podium, she managed to shine in another capacity.
+Although she missed the podium on her third Olympic team in the 2016 Rio Olympics, she managed to shine in another capacity.
 She was named a team captain in Rio.
 “It’s intimidating for young girls to come to the team.
 I was in their shoes when I was 13,” she recalls.
 “You don’t have ‘friends’ when you’re 13.
 You have people who look after you.
 I’m giving back to what was given to me 10 years ago.”

-Through her new role as a Fitter & Faster athlete-instructor, Beisel will have more chances to give back by working with hundreds of young swimmers.
+Through her role as a Fitter & Faster clinician, Beisel will have more chances to give back by working with hundreds of young swimmers.